 Dessert mousse is a lighter version of pudding that is almost always served cold or frozen.
 Its airiness is achieved through folding whipped fresh cream or stiff beaten egg whites into a cooled pudding base.
 The folding needs to be gentle and minimal to keep from deflating the air in the whipped cream or egg whites.
 To ensure mousse holds its shape, plain, unflavored gelatin is frequently added to recipes.

 Sweet puddings can be smooth and silky like vanilla, chocolate and butterscotch varieties, or textured with cooked and cooled white rice, stale bread cubes, tapioca or additions like raisins, dates and coconut.
 Textured puddings are commonly baked to give them a chewy consistency.
 Savory puddings are usually egg-based, made with bread or rice, and flavored with cheese, vegetables or herbs, and baked until set.

 Chocolate mousse is the most well-known dessert mousse, and it can be flavored with coffee, liqueurs or cooked fruit purees.
 Savory mousses are made with pureed seafood, meats or vegetables or have a cheese or foie gras base, all of which are lightened by mixing them with egg whites beaten to stiff peaks.
 To keep savory mousses from curdling, they are usually baked in a water bath to maintain even temperatures on all sides of the dish during cooking.
 Savory mousses are served warm.

 Requires iOS 6.0 or later.
 Compatible with iPhone, iPad, and iPod touch.

-soft112.com lists downloads from various software publishers, so if you have a question regarding a particular software contact the publisher directly.
+soft112.com lists download links hosted by Apple Store, so if you have a question regarding a particular software contact the publisher directly.
 The download links for Pudding and Mousse Recipes 3.0 are provided to you by soft112.com without any warranties, representations or guarantees of any kind, so download it at your own risk.